 |Green Lake, Wisconsin|

-In my spiritual formation classes for pastors and Christian leaders I begin by sending the students out to pray for an hour, using Psalm 23 as their meditative focus.
-My instruction to them is simply: when God speaks to you, write it down.
+In my spiritual formation classes for pastors and Christian leaders I begin class by sending the students out to pray for an hour, using Psalm 23 as their meditative focus.
+My instruction is simply: when God speaks to you, write it down.

-Upon returning from their hour with God I have found that many of them will have heard God tell them, "I love you."
+Upon returning from their hour with God, many of them will have heard God tell them, "I love you."
 Some have not heard those words in a long time.
 This is a powerful time of sharing.